-Many toilet paper brands dissolve in minutes, and even the thickest varieties will dissolve within a day.
-However, paper towels, feminine hygiene products, and wet wipes can take weeks or even months to dissolve.
-This could result in a nasty and expensive clog.
+Toilet paper dissolves quickly, whereas paper towels, feminine hygiene products, and wet wipes can take weeks or even months to dissolve; this is why flushing wet wipes could result in a nasty and expensive clog.

 Wet wipes combine with the fat, grease, and other dirt trapped in the pipes.
 These wet wipe formations can create huge clogs that can be over 10 feet long and weigh more than 100 pounds… yuck!

 They will get caught